helloturbine/turbine-docs/docs/records/components.md

 ## How to edit the remote SKU on a Component in Turbine

-The remote SKU on a component can only be edited on the component details page.
-After navigating to the component details page, select the "Edit" button adjacent to the remote SKU.
+The Remote SKU of a component can only be edited on the component details page.
+After navigating to the component details page, select the "Edit" button adjacent to the Remote SKU.
 A modal will pop up with a text box that can be edited.
 Your change will permeate through the app upon saving.

 ![Order Index Page](../../static/img/remote_sku_component.gif)